Hobart Township, Lake County, Indiana: Geography

 According to the 2010 census, the township has a total area of 25.98 sqmi, of which 25.47 sqmi (or 98.04%) is land and 0.51 sqmi (or 1.96%) is water.

 It includes most of the City of Hobart, the entire City of Lake Station and Town of New Chicago, and a small portion of the City of Gary, as well as a small unincorporated area known as Viking Village.
-Its public school districts include the School City of Hobart, the River Forest Community School Corporation, and the Lake Station Community School Corporation, each with one high school: Hobart High School, River Forest High School, and Thomas A. Edison High School.
+Its public school districts include the School City of Hobart, the River Forest Community School Corporation, and the Lake Station Community Schools, each with one high school: Hobart High School, River Forest High School, and Thomas A. Edison Junior-Senior High School.